Apprenticeships in

 An ideal opportunity to ‘earn as you learn’.
 You’ll combine paid work on a farm with studying one day a week at Reaseheath.

-You will learn technical skills and continue to build on your existing experience and knowledge whilst specialising in livestock production.
+You will learn technical skills and continue to build on your existing experience and knowledge whilst specialising in livestock production or you will learn how to manage the livestock related tasks on a farm helping to make key decisions which will impact the business.

 If you are not currently employed in the industry, we may be able to help you link with an employer, or help you to find an apprenticeship.